sappho192/Sharlayan.Lite/README.md

-# Sharlayan
+# Sharlayan.Lite

-This fork is a lightweight version of the original library and only has ChatLog functionality.
+This fork is a lightweight version of the original library and only has memory search & ChatLog functionality.

 # Nuget Package list